uber/graph.gl/docs/api-reference/edge.md

 # Edge Class

-The `Edge` class is the base class of the edge.
+The `Edge` class is the base class of the edge, which provides a list of basic util functions to be used through out the applications.

 ## Constructor